Coherent structure detection and the inverse cascade mechanism in two-dimensional Navier-Stokes turbulence: Coherence specifications

-To our knowledge no condition exists for the flowmap integration time.
-Hence, we suggest setting it to the large-eddy turnover time $T_{eddy}$ according to section \ref{section4}, which is the characteristic decorrelation time scale of the system.
-Further numerical details for the FTLE calculation are discussed in appendix \ref{appendix1_2}.

-As proven by Haller \cite{Haller2015}, the Cauchy-Green tensor is objective and thus the FTLE is an objective quantity as well.
-But he points out that the FTLE has some drawbacks because it ignores the stretching directions of the Cauchy-Green tensor, represented by its eigenvectors $\bm{\xi}^C_{1/2}$.
-These are for example needed for a more detailed differentiation between \textit{hyperbolic}, \textit{elliptic}, and \textit{parabolic} LCSs as shown by the variational approach in \cite{FarazmandHaller2012} or a geodesic approach in \cite{HallerBeronVera2012}.
-Even though comparing the orientation of $\bm{\xi}^C_{1/2}$ to the strain-rate tensor is a promising approach and could give further insights regarding the energy scale-to-scale transfer mechanism, this work is restricted to the simpler FTLE method.
-For our purposes the FTLE already gives sufficient insights into the flow physics, as high-valued FTLE regions (ridges) are supposed to separate dynamically distinct domains.
-For example, these domains mark areas of zero scale-to-scale energy fluxes in low Reynolds number systems (cf. \cite{KelleyAllshouseOuellette2013}).
-Furthermore, FTLE ridges in forward time are associated to repelling LCSs and ridges in backward time to attracting LCSs, indicating stable and unstable manifolds in the flow.
+Although more refined LCS approaches exist, for our purposes the FTLE yields sufficient insight into the flow physics, as high-valued FTLE regions, which are visually perceived as sharp ridges in the flow, are supposed to materially separate dynamically distinct domains with different transport characteristics.
+For example, these domains mark areas of zero cross-scale energy fluxes in low Reynolds number systems \citep[cf.][]{KelleyAllshouseOuellette2013}.
+Furthermore, forward-in-time FTLE (f-FTLE) ridges are associated with repelling LCSs and backward-in-time FTLE (b-FTLE) ridges to attracting LCSs, indicating stable and unstable manifolds in the flow in the sense of dynamical systems theory.